-The following specifications must be followed when designing a robot's computer visual features:
+The following specifications must be followed when designing a robot:

-- S24 Armor Modules cannot be blocked. - S25 One team must not, through any means, interfere with the detection of its robot visual features by the other team's robot.
+- S25 The Armor Module cannot be blocked. - S26 It is prohibited to simulate visual features. - S27 One team must not, through any means, interfere with the detection of its robot visual features by the other team's robot.